Bucanero06/Bucanero06/README.md

 fields_of_interests:
   [
-    "Innovations in Quantum Biology and Computational Physics", "Technological Solutions for Space Exploration",
-    "Integrating Biotechnology with Advances Artificial Intelligence",
-    "Data Science in Translational Research",
-    "Machine Learning in Complex Systems",
-    "Charge Migration in Open-Quantum System",
-    "Advancing Human Knowledge and Capacity for Future Generations", ]
+    "Emerging Trends in Quantum Biology and Computational Physics, with a focus on Quantum Computing Applications and Computational Models in Particle Physics", "Advanced Technologies for Deep Space Exploration and Astrobiology, including Nanotechnology in Spacecraft Design and Research into Extremophiles", "Synergizing Biotechnology with Cutting-Edge Artificial Intelligence",
+    "Data Science Applications in Genomics and Personalized Medicine", "Machine Learning Algorithms for Predictive Modeling in Complex Systems", "Electron and Charge Migration in Open-Quantum Systems", "Advancing Human Knowledge of Sustainable Earth and Space Habitats, emphasizing on Sustainable Energy Solutions", "Integration of IoT and Biotechnology for Smart Healthcare Solutions", "Applying Interdisciplinary Expertise to Decode and Leverage the Expanding Universe of Government-Backed Research for Innovative Solutions"
+  ]
 technical_background:
   [